 The partly completed machinery must not be put into service until the final machinery into which it is to be incorporated has been declared in conformity with the provisions of Machinery Directive 2006/42/EC.
 The relevant technical documentation required for the partly completed machinery has been compiled in accordance with Annex VII, part B of Machinery Directive 2006/42/EC.
 The manufacturer undertakes to submit an electronic copy of the relevant technical documentation compiled for the partly completed machinery if reasonably requested by national authorities.

-Manufacturer: Kendrion (Villingen) GmbH
+Manufacturer: Kendrion (Villingen) GmbH Person authorized Dominik Hettich

 Wilhelm-Binder-Str.
-4-6

-78048 Villingen-Schwenningen
+4-6 to compile the 78048 Villingen-Schwenningen documentation:

-Germany